enhance42/clang/docs/2024/psets/1/cpattern00/README.md

 ```
 pattern00.c
 telugu.h
+expected_output.txt
 ```
+The `pattern00.c` contains the C code and when you compile and run this C program you need to get the output mentioned in `expected_output.txt`.

 ### #2: C program
 The file `pattern00.c` contains a `Telugu C program` which types number `42`.